tisaconundrum2/IFT372/IFT_372_Act3.md

 PathGains: Current complex path gain vector
 This is Read only.
-ChannelFilterDelay: Channel filter delay (samples) This is Read only.
+ChannelFilterDelay: Channel filter delay (samples) This is Read-only.
 ResetBeforeFiltering: Resets channel state every call (0 or 1)
 NumSamplesProcessed: Number of samples processed
-This is Read only.
+This is Read-only.
 ```

 3. Enter the following code: